terrytaylorbonn/terrytaylorbonn.github.io/index.md

 <br>

-*The following is the AI project diagram that appears throughout this site.
-Note that the AI IDE and the agent are the central components (not the LLM, which many predict will soon become a commodity)*.
+*This AI project diagram appears throughout this site.
+Note that the agent is the central component (the LLM is a helpful assistant)*.

 <img src="/assets/6_main_diagram.png" alt="drones" width="45%">